How long do I have to report a workplace injury in NSW?

 Support for families →If your injury involves surgery, nerve damage, chronic pain, or psychological harm, start here.
 These guides explain what evidence matters and what thresholds can change your entitlements.

-NSW Work Injury Claim is a trading name of Stephen Young Lawyers.
-We help injured workers understand their rights and pursue the benefits they may be entitled to under the NSW workers compensation scheme.
+NSW Work Injury Claim is the workers compensation service of Stephen Young Lawyers.
+The legal service helps injured workers understand their options and pursue benefits that may be available under the NSW workers compensation scheme.

 After a workplace injury, the deadlines and paperwork can feel overwhelming.
 We can help you understand the process, what documents to gather, and what to expect at each stage.